 Favorite Activities – Running, Cycling, Strength Training

-Lonnie is the President and owner of Hallucination Sports and serves as the Denver The Great Candy Run Race Director.
-Lonnie has over 10 years of experience in many areas in the event industry in producing and timing/scoring endurance sports events.
+Lonnie is the president and owner of Hal Sports and the founder of the The Great Candy Run and the foundation it supports, the Fetal Health Foundation.
+Lonnie has over 15 years of experience in many areas in the event industry in producing and timing/scoring endurance sports events.
 Lonnie also is a recognized professional event announcer for many high profile events.
-Lonnie is the Chariman and CEO of the Fetal Health Foundation, an organization he and his wife founded after fetal surgery saved their identical twin daughters.
+Lonnie is the Chairman and CEO of the Fetal Health Foundation, an organization he and his wife founded after fetal surgery saved their identical twin daughters.
 He created the successful national Race for Fetal Hope 5K Run series (now The Great Candy Run).